Horopter/RFD/README.md

 Version 1.5 : Added scalability of center zoom to the previous version successfully. <br/>
 Version 1.6 : Fixed the problem with reshape function to scale properly. <br/>
 Version 1.7 : Added support to interface in linux systems lacking gtkdialog by altering the route of interface through zenity.<br/>
+Version 1.8 : Added zoom implementation as a separate program to view the enhancement of the koch curve.<br/>